 Santa’s missing a reindeer, and it’s up to you to enter the stunning light maze to help find him!
 This world of adventure features over 4 million lights, creating an immersive, breathtaking walkthrough story maze.

 Aside from the maze, you can enjoy the charming village with ice skating, dining, live entertainment, and local artisans selling wares for your holiday shopping list!
 There’s even a play place for children.
 While visiting, you might see Santa and Mrs. Claus themselves!

 Enchant Christmas in Las Vegas takes place at the Las Vegas Ballpark, and runs from November 24th – December 31st.
 Tickets are $34 for adults and $25 for ages 3 – 17.
 Infants under three are free.

 8. Holidays at The LINQ Promenade and The Flamingo

 If you’re looking for an easy-to-access winter wonderland at the center of the Las Vegas Strip, look no further than the Flamingo and LINQ Promenade.

-These spots do it up holiday style together with sparkling trees and classic holly jolly fun.
+These spots do it up holiday style with sparkling trees and classic Holly Jolly fun.
 At Flamingo’s Wildlife Habitat, you’ll see tons of pink decorations and a giant snow globe.
 You can also chill out at the firepits with seasonal drinks at the Flamingo Bar.

-At the LINQ Promenade, you’ll find dozens of storefronts offering special holiday discounts and tasty treats like Candy Cane Cheesecake!
+At the LINQ Promenade, dozens of storefronts offer special holiday discounts and tasty treats like Candy Cane Cheesecake!